 Before you start thinking how you're going to talk about your skills in an interview, be clear what skills you’ve got to offer.
 A great way to do this is by completing a skills audit.
 This is a simple questionnaire that you fill in by reflecting on your past experience.
 It can be a really helpful tool for mapping your skills, and identifying those you need to work on.
 It should also give you a confidence boost ahead of an interview as you'll soon realise just how many skills you've got to offer!

 Step 2: Find out what skills the employer wants

 It's no good talking about skills in an interview unless they're relevant for the role you're applying for.
-The employer should have listed the skills they want from you in the job advert or person specification (this is often found in the job description).
+The employer should have listed the skills they are looking for in the job advert or person specification (this is often found in the job description).
 If you can't find this, you'll have to use your judgement by thinking about the main tasks required in the role.
 For example, if you're applying for a desk-based job, chances are you'll be needing organisation and IT skills.
 A good site to help with this is Prospects which has over job profiles which list the required skills for over 400 roles.

 Step 3: Prepare examples